 It’s a common question: Why were early computers beige?
 In some ways it seems a curious color choice today.

 Due to their tendency to yellow with age, there’s some occasional debate over what color early home computers really were.
 But, having spent about a decade working with them starting with when they were new, I can tell you that the original breadbin Commodore 64 was definitely a tan or beige color.
 It’s not terribly far off from a Sherwin-Williams color that they call Keystone Gray, or a Benjamin Moore color they call Bennington Gray.
-Its official color match is called RAL1019.
+Its official color match is called RAL1019, but there are others that are close.
 It’s a dark beige with gray undertones.
 But the color definitely runs toward tan or brown much more than it runs toward the gray color of, say, an Atari XE or Atari ST computer of the mid-late 1980s.

 Early computers from Apple and Atari were similar colors.
 They weren’t a spot-on match for the color Commodore used, but much closer to that color than to the light beige that became associated with PC clones for a couple of decades before black came into vogue.

 I have no insider knowledge but I think I can provide some insight into the design choices.

 Dark beige is a color that has been common in homes for decades because it’s a neutral color and it conveys a mood of safety.
 Real-estate books recommend painting rental properties a dark beige because it will look good with any existing woodwork that might be in the house, will still look fine if you have to paint any damaged woodwork (white is a common recommendation), and the combination won’t clash with whatever the tenants bring in.
 The scheme won’t win any awards, but it won’t ever go out of style either.
 Benjamin Moore says their Bennington Gray is a color that has been popular since the 18th century.